EvgenyOrekhov/talks/PITCHME.md

 +++

-this slide breaks the `data-background-transition=none` comment fragment on the next slide
+this slide breaks the `data-background-transition=none` comment fragment on the previous slide